AI is not a bubble, senior executive at Nvidia supplier Wistron says

 The company said last year that its new U.S. manufacturing facilities for Nvidia would be ready in 2026 and the firm was in talks with other potential customers.

-Volume production there will start in the first half of this year, Lin said.
+Volume production there will start in the first half of this year, the company's CEO Jeff Lin said.

 Part of the facilities will be used by Nvidia to support its plan to build AI servers worth up to $500 billion in the U.S. over the next four years.